HILLTOP

 Where It’s At

-The Hilltop Neighborhood is set just where you’d imagine, at the top of the hill starting at the Thea Foss Waterway and rising through Tacoma's downtown.
-Churches dot the corners of many Hilltop blocks, St. Joseph's Hospital, MultiCare Tacoma General Hospital, and Community Healthcare's Hilltop Family Medical Clinic provide jobs and services, there's even a Link light rail project in the works.
-The Link will further connect Hilltop to Downtown Tacoma and the Stadium District, providing increased access for those who don’t own a car, or prefer (for all kinds of reasons!) to use public transit.
+The Hilltop Neighborhood is set just where you’d imagine, at the top of the hill that begins down at the Thea Foss Waterway and rises up through Tacoma's downtown.
+Churches dot the corners of many Hilltop blocks, St. Joseph's Hospital, MultiCare Tacoma General Hospital, and Community Healthcare's Hilltop Family Medical Clinic provide jobs and services.
+The Link Light Rail further connects Hilltop to Downtown Tacoma and the Stadium District, providing increased access for those who don’t own a car, or prefer (for all kinds of reasons!) to use public transit.

 Community